achreffaidi/securityMobileApp/README.md

 <img src="https://github.com/achreffaidi/securityMobileApp/blob/master/Images/ReadmeImages/1610829457030.jpg?raw=true" width="300" />

-Nothing special about it, It just reverse the operation of encryption using the same **key**.
+Nothing special about it, It just reverses the operation of encryption using the same **key**.